Ashby Canal: Later history

 In 1823, there were calls for tramways to be built from the head of the canal to Swadlincote and Church Gresley.
 It took the committee two and a half years to decide to proceed, and the 3 mi Swadlincote Railway was opened on 21 July 1827.
-It was built with double tracks, and used edge rails, similar to modern railways, rather than the "L"-shaped tram plates of the Willesley system.
+It was built with double tracks, and used edge rails, similar to modern railways, rather than the L-shaped tram plates of the Willesley system.
 The cost of £4,262 was financed by a mortgage, which was paid off less than a year after opening.
 The Ticknall branch was extended in 1829, when a line from it to Dimsdale was authorised and built.
 The Coleorton Railway, which was run by an independent company, and used edge rails, opened in 1833.
-Negotiations between the two companies resulted in a connecting line being built between Cloud Hill and Worthington Rough, which used a type of rail called a "rib rail", where the vertical flange of Outram's "L"-shaped rail was made much wider, so that wagons with flanged wheels could use it as an edge rail.
+Negotiations between the two companies resulted in a connecting line being built between Cloud Hill and Worthington Rough, which used a type of rail called a "rib rail", where the vertical flange of Outram's L-shaped rail was made much wider, so that wagons with flanged wheels could use it as an edge rail.
 The Ashby engineer was asked to prepare a quotation for the conversion of the entire Willesley system to rib rails in 1837, but there is no record as to whether this work was carried out.

 Railway ownership

 In 1845, the Midland Railway were planning to build the Atherstone, Ashby-de-la-Zouch and Burton-on-Trent railway, and offered to buy the canal for £110,000.
 They agreed to maintain the canal until the railway was built, but there was no longer-term agreement on its future.
 Since most of the coal which used the canal travelled onwards via the Coventry Canal and the Oxford Canal, these companies faced a big drop in toll revenues, and fought hard to get the Midland Railway's bill amended.
 As well as a commitment to maintaining the canal, they also had a clause added which allowed the Coventry Canal to undertake maintenance and charge the railway for the work if the railway company failed in their obligations.
-An Act of Parliament was passed in 1846, which authorised the takeover, but the railway line as envisioned was not built.
+An act of Parliament, the Midland Railway (No. 2) Act 1846 (9 & 10 Vict. c. cciii) was passed, which authorised the takeover, but the railway line as envisioned was not built.
 It was nearly 30 years later that serious railway competition arrived, when the London and North Western Railway and the Midland Railway jointly opened the Ashby and Nuneaton Joint Railway from Overseal to Nuneaton in 1873.
 The following year, the Midland reused the section of tramway from Ashby to Worthington, Leicestershire, enlarging the Old Parks tunnel, as part of a line that ran through Melbourne to Derby.
 The remainder of the tramway lines were kept for local use, with the branch to Ticknall closing in 1915.